TomyJusuf/2D_Game_Development_with_JS/README.md

 # Webpack 2D Game Project OOP

-Welcome to my Webpack project!
-This repository demonstrates how to use **Webpack** for bundling a **Canvas-based 2D game**, inspired by the **"Learn 2D Game Development with JavaScript"** tutorial from Frank's Laboratory.
+Welcome to my Webpack project with OOP!
+This repository demonstrates how to use **Webpack** for bundling , including OOP programing for **Canvas-based 2D game** inside my folders .

 ## Table of Contents